aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 It’s about time I got out of that cookie.

-Last update: Tue Mar  3 05:40:03 2026
+Last update: Wed Mar  4 05:36:24 2026

 ### Let's play! 🎮